FADS2: Agonists and inhibiting factors

+The conversion rate of ALA into DHA is vulnerable to suppression by dietary fatty acids.
+ALA intake greater than 1% and total polyunsaturated intake above 3% were found to drastically limit synthesis of EPA and DHA.

 Clinical significance

+D6D deficiency can result in deficiencies in DHA, and in GLA and its metabolites dihomo-gamma-linolenic acid (DGLA) and prostaglandin E_{1} (PGE_{1}).

+Sperm quality

+It is implicated in abnormal sperm production due to deficiency in DHA and atopic dermatitis due to deficiencies in GLA and PGE_{1}.

+Intelligence in breast-fed children

-It was reported the FADS2 interacts with breastfeeding such that breast-fed children with the "C" version of the gene appear about 7 intelligence quotient (IQ) points higher than those with the less common "G" version (less than this when adjusted for maternal IQ).
+An early study claimed to find an association between FADS2 and the IQ of breastfed children, but this result failed to be replicated in later studies.
+In particular, the original study reported that breastfed children with the rs174575 "C" version of the gene had an IQ (intelligence quotient) 7 points higher than those with the less common rs174575 "G" version (less than this when adjusted for maternal IQ).

-An attempt to replicate this study in 5934 8-year-old children failed: No relationship of the common C allele to negative effects of formula feeding was apparent, and contra to the original report, the rare GG homozygote children performed worse when formula fed than other children on formula milk.
+An attempt to replicate this study in 5934 8-year-old children failed: No relationship of the common rs174575 C allele to negative effects of formula feeding was apparent, and contra to the original report, the rare rs174575 GG homozygote children performed worse when formula fed than other children on formula milk.
 A study of over 700 families recently found no evidence for either main or moderating effects of the original SNP (rs174575), nor of two additional FADS2 polymorphisms (rs1535 and rs174583), nor any effect of maternal FADS2 status on offspring IQ.